 Federal Aviation Administration (FAA), DOT.

-We propose to adopt a new airworthiness directive (AD) for various Model 234 and Model CH-47D helicopters.
-This proposed AD would require inspections of the pitch housing and revising the pitch housing retirement life.
-This proposed AD is prompted by reports of cracking in the pitch housing lugs.
-The proposed actions are intended to detect and prevent an unsafe condition on these products.
+We are adopting a new airworthiness directive (AD) for various Model 234 and Model CH-47D helicopters.
+This AD requires inspections of the pitch housing and revising the pitch housing retirement life.
+This AD was prompted by reports of cracking in the pitch housing lugs.
+The actions of this AD are intended to detect and prevent an unsafe condition on these products.

 Examining the AD Docket

-You may examine the AD docket on the Internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2015-4007; or in person at the Docket Operations Office between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
-The AD docket Start Printed Page 39875contains this AD, any incorporated-by-reference service information, the Special Airworthiness Information Bulletin (SAIB), any comments received, and other information.
-The street address for the Docket Operations Office (telephone 800-647-5527) is U.S. Department of Transportation, Docket Operations Office, M-30, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE, Washington, DC 20590.
+You may examine the AD docket on the internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2015-4007; or in person at the Docket Operations Office between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
+The AD docket Start Printed Page 39875contains this AD, any incorporated-by-reference service information, the Special Airworthiness Information Bulletin (SAIB), the economic evaluation, any comments received, and other information.
+The street address for the Docket Operations Office (phone: 800-647-5527) is U.S. Department of Transportation, Docket Operations Office, M-30, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE, Washington, DC 20590.

 FOR FURTHER INFORMATION CONTACT:

 Chris Bonar, Aerospace Engineer, Airframe Section, Seattle ACO Branch, FAA, 2200 S 216th Street, Des Moines, WA 98198; telephone (206) 231-3521; email Christopher.Bonar@faa.gov.